thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/exploring_ga_data.md

 <img width="464" alt="ga_data_q1_output" src="https://github.com/thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/assets/145547282/bf93789e-2a75-4337-9ed5-a20894f7562a">

+- The total of visits to the website varied from month to month.
 - The total number of transactions is increasing month by month, with a particularly significant surge in March.
 This could be due to changes in customer behavior or the company's marketing strategies.
 - The increasing conversion rate, from 1.10% in January to 1.42% in March

 ---

-## 2. Bounce rate per traffic source in July 2017.
+## 2. Bounce rate per traffic source in July 2017

 - The `totals.bounces` column contains `1` or `NULL` &rarr; Use `COUNT` to avoid potential `NULL` value in output.
 - Bounce rate = num bounce / total visit.